apimatic/apimatic-sdks-io/website/docs/introduction/index.md

 SDKs.io aims to improve the state of SDK development by offering a compilation of recommended practices for creating and utilizing SDKs.
 This resource covers subjects such as design and support, as well as guidelines for constructing top-notch SDKs, offering developers the knowledge they need to make well-informed choices and produce exceptional software.

+## What you'll find

+[How SDKs help developers](/docs/introduction/how-sdks-help-developers) explores looks at 7 ways SDKs help developers and [does your company need SDKs](/docs/introduction/does-your-company-need-sdks) helps you determine if your company and developer community would benefit from an SDK program.

+[Best practices](/docs/best-practices/overview) starts with your design and laying the foundation for your development.
+Next, we cover how to build SDKs that are feature complete and resilient.
+Lastly, we look at ways to engage and support developers while using your SDKs.

+[Ways to build SDKs](/docs/ways-to-build-sdks/) explore four popular ways to offer SDKs to your community.
+We do a deep dive into code generation and how to evaluate open source and paid services.

+[Industry research](/docs/category/industry-research) is a project looking at SDK programs offered by leading technology companies.
+We observe trends and share insights to better understand the state of SDK development and where it's headed.

+## Why did we create SDKs.io

 Our team at [APIMatic](https://www.apimatic.io/) have a lot of expereince building SDKs for APIs and want to share it with you.
-Throughout the site we share our opinion on a range of topics informed by our experiences.
+Throughout the site we share our opinions on a range of topics informed by our experiences building SDKs used by thousands of developers.

+## Contributing

-We don't have all the answers and invite you to share your thoughts with us.
-Reach out to me, [Sid Maestre](mailto:sid.maestre@apimatic.io), VP of Developer Relations or the APIMatic team on [Twitter](https://twitter.com/APIMatic).
-We want to hear your stories and include them on SDKs.io.
+We don't have all the answers and invite you to contribute your stories and experiences building SDKs.
+What challenges have you faced and how did you solve them.

+Head over to GitHub discussions to start the conversation with our team and tell us how you'd like to contribute.
+If you find an error and want to submit an [issue](https://github.com/apimatic/apimatic-sdks-io/issues) or a [pull request](https://github.com/apimatic/apimatic-sdks-io/pulls), we appreciate your help.